robertbullen/dakboard/docs/slides/design/design.md

 ## Existing Templates

 - Existing templates are attractive but calendars are either sparse or have small text
-- I challenged myself to create a custom design that was both attractive and data-dense
+- I challenged myself to create a custom design that was both attractive and dense with information

 <div class="figures equisized">
     <figure>